afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 - What’s your most significant achievement so far?
 - Tell me a scenario where you had critical issue and you went beyond and above to solve that issue

+- Write a script

+AWS experience

+Database

+Microservives artitectures

+Upgrade activities

+Automation and Deployment strategies

+HTTP protocol

+About SAAS

+About Loginext

+About cloud platforms

+1. the installation and configuration part, troubleshooting skills(must have skills)

+2. Hands-on with Database. (must have skills)

+3. Hands-on with Microservices & HTTP. also how to increase disk space of running ec2.

+4. understanding of cloud watch

+5. Hands-on exp with AWS. know how to create replicas in RDS.

+6. Scaling concepts and understanding of EC2, Subnet, VPC

+7. Concepts on RDS.worked on a scalable environment

+8. Worked on Infrastructure as a Code.
+Linux